 3. Become a Part of History at Fort Rinella

 The staff at Fort Rinella dress in military uniform and interactively guide you through the premises.
 Known for being extremely friendly, the guides interact with visitors by showing them how to load rifles and hold swords.
-The highlight of the visit is seeing the Armstrong 100-ton gun.
+The highlight of the visit was seeing the Armstrong 100-ton gun.

 4. Become Overwhelmed at St. John’s Co-Cathedral